Spotlight on David

 If you had a magic wand, what would you change in the social change sector?

-Sometimes its assumed that this sector is less advanced than the private or public sectors, in terms of using data.
+Sometimes it’s assumed that this sector is less advanced than the private or public sectors, in terms of using data.
 But there are in fact many examples of social change organisations at the cutting edge: Full Fact checks the news in real time, MySociety provides civic technology, Democracy Club helps people know where to vote.
 So with my magic wand I’d spread the word about these examples, and make sure every charity had the skills and resources to use data to change the world.

 Lastly, if you were to choose a Karaoke song what would it be and why?